HORIZON TOURS - Winner of the Westpac Otago Māori Business Award 2020

 Meet your guides

-As the longest serving ranger, on the peninsula, Lyndon can be viewed as one of the utmost experts on the Taiaroa Head wildlife and environment.
+As the longest serving ranger, on the peninsula, Lyndon can be viewed as one of the utmost experts on the wildlife of Otago Peninsula.
 Lyndon has also travelled off-shore to work on other seabird projects, such as albatross translocation projects in Japan and the Chatham islands, as well as marine mammal work on the coast of New Zealand, and the sub-Antarctic islands.
+These experiences, coupled with a sound knowledge of the geology and flora of Southern New Zealand helps to convey the connection between the landscape with the unique flora and fauna found there.

 i te taha o tōku matua